Breaking the Cycle

 Many of the witnesses speak about breaking the cycle: providing opportunities for their children so that they will not face the same struggle that their parents have gone through.

-This year, Witnesses to Hunger in Philadelphia is focused on the issue of housing and homelessness.
-Under the leadership of the advisory board, the Philadelphia witnesses will be participating in service learning projects with homeless families in Philadelphia and will be working with these families to create more opportunities for affordable housing in the city.
+In the past, Witnesses to Hunger in Philadelphia focused on the issue of housing and homelessness.
+Under the leadership of the advisory board, the Philadelphia witnesses participated in service learning projects with homeless families in Philadelphia and worked with these families to create more opportunities for affordable housing in the city.
 As our research shows, housing is a major factor in child health and food security.

 The "Hunger, Homelessness & Poverty: Impact on College Students Conference" was held on Thursday, October 13, 2011 from 9 a.m. to 3 p.m. in the Great Hall at the Community College of Philadelphia.
 The conference was designed to provide a forum for dialogue about the increasing issues of hunger, homelessness and poverty among college students and to identify what can be done to meet this growing problem.